Nourelhouda679/adaptive_irrigation_aiot/README.md

-ر# Adaptive Irrigation AIoT System
+# Adaptive Irrigation AIoT System
 ## Overview

 This project presents an Adaptive Irrigation Management System that integrates Internet of Things (IoT) and Artificial Intelligence (AI) technologies to optimize irrigation decisions in agriculture.